 Under the supervision of the Ferry Captain, you will:

-• Supervise the loading and unloading of vehicles and the securing and casting-off of vessel
+• supervise the loading and unloading of vehicles and the securing and casting-off of the vessel

-• Assist Captain in wheelhouse during poor visibility and emergency situations as required
+• assist the Captain in the wheelhouse during poor visibility and emergency situations, as required

-• Check condition and accessibility of fire-fighting and life-saving equipment
+• check the condition and accessibility of fire-fighting and life-saving equipment

 How do I qualify?

-• Transport Canada Certificate of Competency as Mate Limited (for the specified vessel)
+• Minimum Transport Canada Certificate of Competency as Mate Limited (for the specified vessel).

-• Experience in the loading and unloading of vehicles and passengers to ensure the operation of the vessel in a safe and lawful manner
+• You have knowledge of seamanship practices/principles and experience to ensure the operation of the vessel in a safe and lawful manner.

-• Demonstrated ability to interpret policies and procedures relative to marine operations to ensure the operation of the vessel in a safe and lawful manner
+• You have demonstrated ability to interpret policies and procedures relative to marine operations to ensure the operation of the vessel in a safe and lawful manner.

-• Decision-making skills to ensure the proper trim and stability of the ship appropriate to prevailing weather conditions and in investigating accidents involving vehicles
+• You have decision-making skills to ensure the proper trim and stability of the ship appropriate to prevailing weather conditions and in investigating accidents involving vehicles.

-• Oral, written and visual communication skills when supervising the direction of vehicles and to effectively communicate with co-workers
+• You have verbal, written and visual communication skills when supervising the direction of vehicles and to effectively communicate with co-workers.

-• Organization skills to carry out daily routines as well as complete non-routine activities
+• You have organization skills to carry out daily routines as well as complete non-routine activities.

 Customer Service Skills

-• Demonstrated experience in the delivery of quality customer service to deal courteously with complaints and concerns of passengers
+• You have demonstrated experience in the delivery of quality customer service to deal courteously with complaints and concerns of passengers.

-• Ability to exercise tact and diplomacy when responding to unlawful situations
+• You have the ability to exercise tact and diplomacy when responding to unlawful situations.

-• Ability to be courteous with the public and when responding to public inquiries
+• You must be courteous with the public and when responding to public inquiries.

 To Apply, Contact: